Superstorm Sandy Recovery

 In the aftermath of Superstorm Sandy, a difficult recovery process was made even worse for many Sandy survivors when their flood insurance claims were underpaid or flat-out rejected by FEMA’s National Flood Insurance Program (NFIP).
 This faulty claims process has left thousands of Long Islanders feeling cheated and abandoned by a program that they paid into and trusted to be there when they needed it most.

 In response to the widespread allegations of improper denials or underpayments, Kathleen called on FEMA to conduct a full review of all flood insurance claims made by Sandy victims.
 The following week, FEMA announced that it would reopen the claims review process, allowing any Sandy survivor who may have been underpaid to resubmit their claim and finally receive the full funding they deserve.

-Over the past three years, victims of Superstorm Sandy have come to rely on FEMA disaster relief funding to rebuild their lives.
-However, many victims who received these funds have since learned that they were overpaid through no fault of their own, and FEMA has demanded that these funds be repaid.
-FEMA has sent these recoupment notices to nearly 1,000 local homeowners, seeking to recoup an average of about $6,500.
+Over the past six years, victims of Superstorm Sandy have come to rely on FEMA disaster relief funding to rebuild their lives.
+However, many victims who received these funds later learned that they were overpaid through no fault of their own, and FEMA demanded that these funds be repaid.
+FEMA sent recoupment notices to nearly 1,000 local homeowners, seeking to recoup an average of about $6,500.
 In our district, FEMA is seeking to recoup more than $1.5 million from residents in Long Beach, more than $600,000 from residents in Freeport, and more than $555,000 from residents in Oceanside.